bergemon/beast_rest_api_simple_lib/README.md

 ## Can be used not only for the Rest API - you can also set static files to the created routes

 > [!IMPORTANT]
 > Library is not completed yet.
-The only directory you need to write a server is simple_server catalog.
+The only directory you need to write a server is a simple_server catalog.

 > [!NOTE]
 > This library uses boost.asio and boost.beast as a dependencies!